altineller/MotionCal/README.md

-# modified version
+# Modified version

-this version can be used for in-place calibration of the imu.
+This version can be used for in-place calibration of the imu, without detaching your sensor from your robot.

 # Prerequisites